4. Does Google, or Your Customers, Know Where You Are Located?

 You can also link to your Google Map on your contact page or in the footer of your website.

-For those local businesses who have customers come to their shop, include driving directions to your location.
+For those HVAC companies who have customers come to their shop, include driving directions to your location.

-Make sure you and your employees are encouraging customers to leave a review of your company on your GMB listing.
+Make sure you and your employees are encouraging customers to leave a review of your heating and cooling company on your GMB listing.

 The more positive reviews you have, the more likely potential customers will choose you over your competitors who have less or poor reviews.

 So there you have it – Local SEO!

 We encourage you to get started on these marketing ideas sooner rather than later.

 If you need some help or would like to pass the burden to someone else, give our team a shout!

 With our FREE 30 minutes strategy session, we can help you get your heating and cooling company in front of more potential customers!

 As the owner of your HVAC company, how do you know how much money you make each year?